LoRaWAN Total Cost of Ownership: What 5 Years of IoT Really Costs

 | Per device per year | €55 |

-- You want full control over dashboards, alerts, and integrations
+- You want full control over dashboards, alerts, and integration with your BMS, ERP, or billing

 Planning Your Budget